pereznetworks/MyNotes/README.md

 ## Release Notes

-- Create App and Implement MVVM complete
+- Create App Tutorial and Implementation of MVVM complete

 - Styling changes, looks funky on iOS, MAC and Windows, but the demo works =)